 This fun mixture of turkey and dressing from Viki Engelhardt of Grand Rapids, Michigan tastes almost like Thanksgiving on a bun.
 "These moist burgers are great alone, but my family likes them best with lettuce, onion, tomato and a dab of mayonnaise on a whole wheat bun," she suggests.

-This is the cookout recipe that will have everyone talking.
+This cookout recipe always has everyone talking.
 The secret is mixing a creamy, spreadable cheese into the turkey patties.
-It gives them a rich taste without overpowering the burger. —Nancee Melin, Tucson, Arizona
+It gives them lots of flavor without overpowering the burger. —Nancee Melin, Tucson, Arizona